Valentine’s Day Counting Mats

 Want more Valentine’s Day Printables for Kids, who said you could only celebrate love for one day?

-Recommended Valentine’s Day Books
+Recommended Valentine’s Day Books for Kids

 Add these Valentine’s day books to your reading list extend this activity and bring Valentine’s spirit to your kids.
 You can celebrate love and joy more than just one day of the year.